BIPN145/BIPN145.github.io/_sources/LabManual/RCcircuits.md

 :::{admonition} Q8.
 :class: attention
 The time constant should equal 𝛕 = RC.
-What *should* the time constant be (in seconds), given the resistors and capacitors in the circuit?** Mind your units. **Answer Q8 on the quiz.**
+What *should* the time constant be (in seconds), given the 100 kOhm resistor and 1 uF capacitor in this circuit?** Mind your units. **Answer Q8 on the quiz.**
 :::

 ### Measure your time constant